 What should you do if your pet is vomiting?

 First and foremost, your veterinarian needs to examine your pet.
 Based on the interpretation of the physical exam and the patient’s medical history, the veterinarian may need to run some diagnostic tests to help differentiate between the many causes of vomiting.
-If parasites are suspected, a fecal exam might be indicated.
-If you suspect that your dog ate a corn cob, swallowed a toy, ate bones, or some other foreign material, then X-rays or an ultrasound (sonogram) might be needed.
+If we suspect parasites, a fecal exam might be necessary.
+Sometimes, if you suspect that your dog ate a corn cob, swallowed a toy, ate bones, or some other foreign material, then X-rays or an ultrasound (sonogram) might be needed.
 If your dog has experienced severe vomiting, then blood work or other tests might be necessary to determine if your pet is dehydrated or has an electrolyte imbalance.
 Blood work also helps veterinarians look for pancreatitis, kidney failure, liver failure, diabetes and other diseases that can cause vomiting.

 How do you treat vomiting cats and dogs?

 Treatment for a vomiting pet depends on the underlying cause of the vomiting.
 A puppy with parasites may just need deworming.
 A dog with a bone or toy stuck in its intestines or stomach may need that object to be surgically removed.
-If kidney failure is causing the vomiting, then your vet might need to treat the kidneys and protect the gastro-intestinal tract.
-Once a diagnosis is made, your veterinarian will recommend a treatment plan suited for your individual pet.
+If kidney failure is causing the vomiting, then your veterinarian might need to treat the kidneys and protect the gastro-intestinal tract.
+Once we have a diagnosis, your vet will recommend a treatment plan suited for your pet.

-What do I do if my dog is vomiting?
+What do I do if my dog is having trouble keeping anything down?

 - Take your four legged child to your veterinarian!